-Dress for the Run and Not for the Sun
+Dress for the RUN, Not for the Sun

 And, let’s not forget that your cellphone is a communication tool.
-As simple as falling, getting locked in the bathroom or becoming disoriented, you’re only a phone call away to call your travel partner, authorities or emergency service should you end up in trouble.
-Know how to use 911 on your phone as well as security alerts.
+As simple as falling, getting locked in the bathroom or becoming disoriented, a simple call or text to your travel partner or emergency services could save your life.

 Plain and simple, criminals and attackers hate attention; whether it’s bright lights or loud sounds.
-Like the personal alarm I mentioned above, your key fob alarm will alert others of trouble or at least gain attention of those nearby.
+Similar to the personal alarm mentioned earlier, your vehicle key fob alarm can alert others of trouble or at least gain attention of those nearby.

-But, there’s one caveat.
-In my opinion, it’s really a good idea NOT to click your key fob to search for your vehicle.
-By doing that, could let criminals know you’re on the way thus, setting yourself up for a potential abduction.
+However, there’s one caveat. it may be a good idea NOT to click your key fob to search for your vehicle.
+Doing that lets criminals or evil doers know you’re on the way.
+Thus, you could potentially be setting yourself up for a robbery, attack or worse, abduction.

-On another note, if you’re going to be away from your RV, make sure you take all of your RV keys with you.
-This way, should a criminal break in or access your RV, they can’t steal it and drive away while you’re away or out exploring.
+On another note, if you’re going to be away from your RV, take all of your RV keys with you.
+This way, should a criminal break into your RV, they can’t drive it away while you’re away or out exploring.

 Big Dog Security

-We’ve also read that solo travelers, especially solo female RVers, should place a large water bowl with a large dog leash outside their motorhome or camper door.
-I’m not sure that would prevent a break-in however, it could be a deterrent; making a criminal think twice about entering your RV if they see a big dog bowl.
+We’ve also read that solo travelers, especially solo female RVers, should keep a large dog bowl with a large dog leash outside their motorhome or camper door.
+Even a big prong dog collar laying outside of your camper or tent would no doubt, make someone think twice before trying something.

 Be aware that some states or local jurisdictions differ so it’s important to stay up to date pepper spray laws for each state.

-Second, if you’re thinking of buying a firearm or other deadly weapon for protection, know the incredible responsibility behind firearm ownership and usage.
-You need to be aware of personal protection laws of each state you’re in and local jurisdictions.
-And, I can’t stress enough that proper training to use a firearm is of utmost importance.
+Second, if you’re thinking of buying a firearm or other deadly weapon for protection, know the incredible responsibility behind gun ownership and using a firearm.

-We highly recommend familiarizing yourself with the laws on the federal side (ATF).
+We also highly recommend familiarizing yourself with the laws on the federal side.
 But do know, neither ATF nor any other Federal agency issues such a permit or license.
-Carry Concealed Permits (also referred to as CCDW – Carry Concealed Deadly Weapon) are issued by a State or local government.

 For individual state laws regarding firearm protection and use, we encourage you to read a few articles to get the most beneficial information: